WELCOME TO THE JEWISH WOMEN'S FOUNDATION OF THE BERKSHIRES

 Why is This Our Mission?

 Berkshire County is one of the poorest counties in Massachusetts.
 Too many of our neighbors experience food insecurity and cannot pay for adequate fuel in winter.
-Berkshire residents also lag in health outcomes and length of life compared to those in the rest of the State.
+Berkshire residents also lag in health outcomes and length of life compared to those in the rest of the Commonwealth.

 How Do We Fulfill Our Mission?